kylejohnson363/Northwind/README.md

 ### Further Inquiry
 - I recommend that metrics on advertising and competition be obtained and studied in order to gain more useful insight for the company.

-- Obtain more useful shipping data in otder to give more meaningful analysis of shipping costs.
+- Obtain more useful shipping data in order to give more meaningful analysis of shipping costs, such as distance traveled and time of delivery.